rubyconfig/config/README.md

 Rails.root.join("config", "environments", "#{Rails.env}.local.yml").to_s
 ```

+**NOTE:** The file `settings.local.yml` will not be loaded in tests to prevent local
+configuration from causing flaky or non-deterministic tests.
+Environment-specific files
+(e.g. `settings/test.local.yml`) will still be loaded to allow test-specific credentials.

 ### Adding sources at runtime

 You can add new YAML config files at runtime.
 Just use: